hermeznetwork/docs/docs/developers/sdk.md

   );
 ```

-The last step to recover the funds will be to send a new `Withdraw` request to the Coordinator as we did after the regular `Exit` request.
+The last step to recover the funds will be to send a new `Withdraw` request to the smart contract as we did after the regular `Exit` request.

 ```js
   ```js